newrelic/newrelic-prometheus-exporters-packages/README.md

   - `{exporterName}-config.yml.sample` containing the configuration sample for the Infrastructure Agent to run the exporter
   - `{exporterName}.json.tmpl` containing the integration configuration mappings loaded with the `//go:embed` directive.
   - `{exporterName}.prometheus.json.tmpl` (Optional) containing the nri-prometheus configuration mappings loaded with the `//go:embed` directive.
 If this file is not present, the default file `config.json.tmpl` located under `nri-config-generator/templates/default` will be used.
+  - Optionally if the exporter requires any external config files these can also be added by including the files suffixed with a `.tmpl` extension.
+Read [Adding external config files](#external-files) for more information.

 The definition file requires the following fields:
 ```yaml